MichaelNZ404/podcast-player/README.md

 - Run `docker-compose up`
 - Visit http://0.0.0.0:3000/ to interact with the React frontend
 - Backend django API runs at http://0.0.0.0:8000/

+### Working with code locally
+- To have live frontend changes, make sure you have run `npm i` locally, and mounted the frontend directory inside of docker-compose.yml (commented out by    default)

+## Troubleshooting:
+- Rebuild the images with `docker-compose up --build`